Opera Productions

 Bemira, thought to be the sister of Nisibis, lately found out to be the daughter of Miriways,

-Zemir, a Persian prince, in love with Nisibis - Susanne Drexl (Mezzosoprano)
+Zemir, a Persian prince, in love with Nisibis – Susanne Drexl (mezzo)

-Samischa, secretly married to Miriways - Ida Aldrian (Mezzosoprano)
+Samischa, secretly married to Miriways – Ida Aldrian (mezzo)

 ——————–